FelipeZerokun/100-days-python/Day_25_States_Game/Readme.md

 Before anything, you must install the pandas library in your IDE, and then import it to the project. using the read_csv method from Pandas I imported the Squirrel CSV file into a variable.
 This variable will be a Pandas object known as a dataframe.
 It is similar to a list.
 With the conditional ["Primary Fur Color"] == "Color" I can get all the column that match the "color".
 So, I just did the comparisson with the three colors, and used the len method to count how many were on each one.
-Finally, to learn how to transform this data into a CSV file, DataFrame and the to_csv methods with the data I got.
+Finally, to learn how to transform this data into a CSV file, I used the DataFrame and the to_csv methods with the data I got.

 Now, the States Game project
 Basically, it is a game where you have to point out all the states in a map of the United States of America.